On the structure of affine flat group schemes over discrete valuation rings, II: Neron blowups of formal subgroup schemes in the Tannakian theory of ``abstract'' groups

 \subsection{Computing faithfully flat quotients of the Tannakian envelope}

 (In this section we make no supplementary assumption on $R$.)

 We fix $G\in(\bb{FGSch}/R)$ and an abstract group $\Ga$, whose Tannakian envelope over $R$ is denoted by $\Pi$ (see Definition \ref{22.02.2017--3}).
 In this section, we shall first explain how to associate to each arrow of abstract groups $\ph:\Ga\to G(R)$ a morphism $u_\ph:\Pi\to G$.
-Then, we set out to determine under which conditions on $\ph$, $u_\ph$ is faithfully flat.
-We inform the reader that the analogous situation over a base field is folkloric (meaning that some cursory discussions can be found in the literature).
+Then, we set out to determine under which conditions on $\ph$, the map $u_\ph$ is faithfully flat.
+We inform the reader that the analogous situation over a base field is folkloric (meaning that some cursory discussions can be found in the literature, e.g. \cite[10.24]{deligne87} and \cite[Appendix]{ABC}).

 Before starting, let us fix some notations.
 We write $\om_\Ga:\rep R\Ga^{\rm tan}\to\modules R$ and $\om_G:\rep RG\to\modules R$ for the forgetful functors.
 The set $\bb{Fun}^\ot_*(\rep RG,\rep R\Ga^{\rm tan})$ is formed by all $\ot$-functors $\eta$ satisfying, as $\ot$-functors, the equality $\om_G\circ\eta=\om_\Ga$.
 Given $H\in(\bb{FGSch}/R)$, we define $\bb{Fun}^\ot_*(\rep RG,\rep RH)$ analogously.
 Elements in these sets shall be called \emph{pointed} $\ot$-functors.
 Finally, if $\ga\in\Ga$ and $M\in\rep R\Ga$, respectively $g\in G(R)$ and $N\in \rep RG$, we let $\ga_M:M\to M$, respectively $g_N$, stand for the action of $\ga$ on $M$, respectively $g$ on $N$.